top of page

 Patti Marxsen and Claudine Michel at the 2017 Haitian Studies Asso Conference.

-With my favorite editor-in-chief, Claudine Michel of the Journal of Haitian Studies
+Journal of Haitian Studies

 ABOUT